 UPDATE: As was expected, Matter has aleady hit their goal of raising $50K (currently at $57K) with 28 days to go.
-I estimate that they will hit $500,000, but I still do not support the structure of their business, even if they have outlined some sort of a business plan in response to this post.
+I estimate they will hit $500,000, but I do not support the structure of their business, even if they’ve outlined some sort of a business plan in response to this post.

 Learning from Mel Brooks’ The Producers, creating and executing a successful Kickstarter goes something like this: